AlexandraAncaGabor/go-green-resources-testing-project/README.md

 # **Conclusions**

-- Both functional and non-functional testing, particularly focusing on UI aspects, were conducted;
+- Performed functional UI testing, including page accessibility, navigation, and UI element verification;

-- The majority of identified bugs pertained to non-functional aspects, with a specific emphasis on UI-related issues;
+- Reported and documented identified UI issues and inconsistencies.

-- Notably, there is a non-uniform distribution of issues, with a concentration of bugs in the same area, specifically the "Activitati" section.
-This observation aligns with the principle of defect clustering, suggesting that a limited number of modules bear the brunt of most bugs.
+- Issues are concentrated in the ‘Activitati’ section, consistent with the principle of defect clustering, indicating that a few modules account for most defects.

 _✨ Guided by curiosity, committed to quality._